Photo: Getty Images

 “The acknowledgement that other parents deal with rage helps,” says Helm.
 “You don’t feel so alone.
 I started saying, my kids deserve better.
 Then I said, I deserve better.”
 That realization encouraged Helm to seek resources, including Reddish’s rage and motherhood workshops.
 “As scary as it seemed to go talk with others, I felt very heard,” she says.
 “The women around me were feeling similar things.
 Rage happens and I shouldn’t feel guilty about everything.”

 You know raging is bad for your kids.
 Not only is it scary for them and potentially dangerous, but when you can’t regulate your own feelings, you can’t teach them to deal with theirs.
 “Everyone repeats the relationships they grew up with,” says Markham.
 But rage is also bad for you.
-“Studies show [people who rage] are more likely to have a heart attack, elevated blood pressure, and be in a bad mood more often,” says Markham.
+“Studies show [people] are more likely to have a heart attack, elevated blood pressure, and be in a bad mood more often,” says Markham.

 But change is 100 percent possible.
 Think of wherever you are now as your starting place.
 “It’s a progression,” says Helm.
 “Change isn’t something that happens overnight.
 I wanted so badly for it to be okay right away, but a year later, I’m still learning.”